D3nz13/D3nz13/README.md

 - 👋 Hi !
-I'm a graduate of Computer Science and am currently pursuing a master's degree in Artificial Intelligence at the Poznań University of Technology.
+I hold a bachelor's degree in Computer Science and am currently pursuing a master's degree in Artificial Intelligence at the Poznań University of Technology.
 Throughout my academic years I've gained both practical and theoretical knowledge in the area of Computer Science.
-- I'm also a Data Scientist with commercial experience seeking for new challenges and opportunities to grow.
+- 💻 I'm also a Data Scientist with commercial experience actively seeking new challenges and opportunities for professional growth.
 - 👀 My main areas of interest are Spiking Neural Networks and TinyML applications.

 # 🛠 &nbsp;Technologies I'm familiar with:
-## Programming languages
+## 🖥️ Programming languages

 <table align="center">
   <tr>